The Cherry Blossoms Will Peak Soon In Washington, D.C.

 — alluretravelsng (@Alluretravelsng) March 15, 2019

-The DCist says that locals will tell you that warmer weather in the approaching days can speed up the blooms, and colder weather can put them into a holding pattern.
+The DCist says that locals will tell you that warmer weather in the approaching days can speed up the blooms, and colder weather can put them in a holding pattern.

-While the trees are gorgeous and pop on film, there is also the issue of pollen, with visitors learning quickly that if you have allergies, this tends to be the first big eye-itching moment in the D.C. area that reminds many to start taking their Zyrtec.
+While the trees are gorgeous and pop on film, there is also the issue of pollen, with visitors learning quickly that if you have allergies, this tends to be the first big eye-itching moment in the D.C. area, and it reminds many to start taking their allergy medications.

 The DCist shares a short primer for those who aren’t familiar with the pink trees which line the National Mall and the Tidal Basin.